 - The Bicycle Helmet Research Foundation is the most definitive UK site that promotes scepticism about the use of helmets and laws to require them.
 You can get a flavor of their approach by reading their Policy Statement page.

-- Several Australian sites protest the laws there, but seem to be running out of steam judging by the refresh dates on their pages.
+- Several Australian sites protest the laws there.
+Some seem to be running out of steam judging by the refresh dates on their pages, but Helmet Freedom has more recent views.
 For annotated links to "Helmet Wars" material on the Web check out De Clarke's Personal Opinion page.
 An extensive collection of links and her own analysis.
 Her list of links is long and up to date, so we don't try to duplicate it.
 The Cyclists Rights Action Group, has and extensive site with links to other resources for opponents of helmet laws, including other Web pages.
 Note: These are not mainstream views Down Under, where the question is generally considered settled.
 But in 2010 a researcher at Sydney University recommended repealing the laws, using the same rationale promoted by British helmet law opponents.
 You can find the latest on that with this Google search.
 In 2011 the Journal of the Australasian College of Road Safety published this formal retraction of a paper by Voukelatos and Rissel, citing persistent "data errors" as the cause.
 The paper had concluded that helmet laws did not result in fewer head injuries.

 Dr. Pied de Jong of Macquarrie University in Sydney has published a paper using a mathematical approach to evaluate the (negative) public health impact of helmet laws.
 We have a page up on his analysis.

 - Here is a fine article by John Wren about

 And another titled